Class ui.Panel

 Returns:

-Panel or nil The first panel found with the given name, or nil if not found.
+Panel The first panel found with the given name.

 ui.panel:get_size ()